bio-century/Actionbutton-Dashboard/README.md

 # Abstract
 Sick and tired of endlessly navigating through directories and bookmark inventories as part of your everyday-workflow?
-The Actionbutton-Dashboard-project enables you to set up a easy-to-configure array of JButtons which can open local apps, folders, network drives as well as intranet and internet websites.
-The array is then depicted in a graphical interface:
+The Actionbutton-Dashboard-project enables you to set up an easy-to-configure array of JButtons, which can open local apps, folders, network drives as well as intranet and internet websites.
+The array is depicted as a graphical interface:
 <br>
 <img src="./README_Images/Screenshot_Actionbutton-Dashboard_slim.png" width="50%"><br><br>
-All buttons can be defined individually according to your needs by using simple spreadsheet configuration tables.
+All buttons can be customized to your needs by using simple spreadsheet-based configuration tables.
-After you are done with defining button names, paths and colors, just double-click on the jar file (fatjar) and the JButton-window will open. <br>
+After you are done with defining button names, paths and colors, just double-click on the jar file (fat-jar) and the JButton-window will open up. <br>
 <img src="./README_Images/Screenshot_Spreadsheet.png" width="40%"><br>
-An optional field for logos will give companies the opportunity to introduce their corporate identity design.<br><br>
+An optional field for logos gives you some space to place a company logo in order to give the panel a professional touch. <br><br>
-PLEASE NOTE: Everything can be setup quite easily, you don't need to have programming experience at all to get some beautiful results.
-Just check out the step-by-step manual in the [Getting Started](#gettingstarted) section
+NOTE: Everything can be setup quite easily, you don't need to have programming skills at all to get some beautiful results.
+Just check out the step-by-step manual in the [Getting Started](#gettingstarted) section!

 # Table of Content
 - [Getting Started](#gettingstarted)